Looking Past China’s Rise for the Trends Shaping Asia

 Though democracy has taken a hit across parts of the continent, South Korea and Japan continue to offer models of liberalism.
 Both face challenges, though, primarily of the economic variety.
 South Korea is attempting to tackle corruption while deepening its ties with other parts of the continent, and Japan’s government is hoping to finally turn the corner on a period of flagging economic growth.
 But uncertainty over the future of the U.S.-China rivalry, as well as fallout from the war in Ukraine, have dampened the region’s economic prospects.

 Regional flashpoints also remain.
-A deadly border clash between India and China in June 2020 put residual tensions between those two powers back in the spotlight as well.
+A deadly border clash between India and China in June 2020 put residual tensions between those two powers back in the spotlight.
 Afghanistan faces an uncertain road in the aftermath of the U.S. military withdrawal and subsequent Taliban takeover in August 2021.
 North Korea remains a perpetual wild card.
 And in the aftermath of Russia’s invasion of Ukraine, the prospect of China using military force to seize control of Taiwan has been the subject of heightened debate.

 WPR has covered Asia in detail and continues to examine key questions about what will happen next.
 Will rising trade protectionism deal a blow to Asia’s dynamic economic growth?
 What will growing strategic competition between the U.S. and China mean for the region?
 How will the economic impact of the war in Ukraine affect the region’s economies—and politics?
 Below are some of the highlights of WPR’s coverage.